esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 ### Lesson 2: Scope & Prioritize Accessibility issues

 #### Scoping accessibility issues
-Questions that you might ask yourself when trying to figure out a specific accessibility problem and you want to scope an issue so that the rest of the team can act upon it.
+Questions that you might ask yourself when trying to figure out a specific accessibility problem and you want to scope an issue so that the rest of the team can act upon it:
+- _How are we going to get people to actually adopt this?_
+- _How will we prioritize it so that it doesn't get put into the backlog and ignored?_

 Marcy suggests that you can break down user stories in various different ways:
 -	By the user’s input modality, such as keyboard, screen reader, or voice navigation